DrNetTipsAndTricks/DrNetToolkit/README.md

-# DrNetToolkit
+# DrNet Toolkit
-DrNet Toolkit is a collection of usefull APIs for all .NET developers and are agnostic of any specific UI platform
+DrNet Toolkit is a collection of useful APIs for all .NET developers and are agnostic of any specific UI platform.